hexijin/scientific-data-analysis/daily_schedule.md

 #### Week 4 &mdash; Yet Another Review of Python &mdash; Some Vector and Matrix Algebra &mdash; Statistics and Probability

-* June 4 &mdash; Chapters 1-4: Grus's review of Python and Matplotlib and then Linear Algebra (where Grus introduces his Matrix and Vector classes)
+* June 4 &mdash; Chapters 1-3: Another excellent review of Python and Matplotlib which will help systematize your understanding of the language features you were using in Pasha's book &mdash; Chapter 4: Linear Algebra, wherein Grus introduces his Matrix and Vector classes ([Ch.
+4 Matrix Algebra](./grus/grus04.ipynb))
 * June 7 &mdash; Chapters 5 and 6: Statistics and Probability

 #### Week 5 &mdash; Optimization (aka Minimization and Maximization) &mdash; Working with Data